damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5068/2020-10-05-LagrangeOptimization.md

 stochastic process (a sequence of random variables indexed with time).

-So we can nally write the complete rm's problem as follows:
+So we can finally write the complete firm's problem as follows:

 \\[
     max E_0 \sum^{\infty}_{t=0} \beta^t \left [